MorningZephyr/Ai-Agent/backend/REMINDER_DOCSTRINGS.md

 - Tools: function shape and docstrings
   - Expose tools as plain Python functions (or simple wrappers) with explicit parameters plus `ToolContext`.
   - Return structured dictionaries with clear fields like `status`, `message`, and result payloads.
 Avoid raising in normal flows; surface errors in the return shape.
   - Write rich docstrings.
-Include: purpose, args with types, return schema, side effects (what keys in `ToolContext.state` are read/written), and examples if non-trivial.
+Include: purpose, args with types, return schema, side effects (what keys in `ToolContext.state` are d sread/written), and examples if non-trivial.
   - Keep tool logic deterministic and idempotent when possible; clearly note non-idempotent behavior.

 - ToolContext state conventions